dudeperf3ct/dudeperf3ct.github.io/sensei/sam_altman.md

 Things in life are rarely as risky as they seem.
 Most people are too much risk averse and so much advice is biased too much towards conservative paths.
 We are very good at thinking about short-term catastrophic risk and we are very bad thinking about  long-term chronic risk.
 We worry about nuclear metldown but not like inhaling coal smoke.

 I think as you get older, the perspective shift just gets harder and harder and it's invaluable thing to get.
 Keeping sort of mental flexibility to look at things from fresh perspectives and new angles is most important thing hold on to.

+Surrounding yourself with people who will make you more ambitious, more inquisitive, shift your perspective more is really important.
+Basically all people, almost about 98% people in the world will try to pull you back and say it's crazy, it out there, it's really ambitious.

 Quotes
 ===========================